pet3030/pokemon-scripts/README.md

 ### Information Extractor

 The information extractor script is designed to parse information from tooltips and send that information to the console in a specific format.

+### Species Search

+The species search script is designed to extract like the information extractor, but filters the output based on the designated search criteria.